-- 59. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must meet, and for the length of the funding period must continue to meet, all of the eligibility criteria specified in paragraphs 9 and 10 of this funding mechanism. - 60.
-The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must: - a. accurately assign each of its programmes, credentials and/or component parts an EFTS factor; - b. accurately assign the credit value and nominal duration to a programme in order for the correct STM value to be calculated; - c. for data reported through the SDR - i. accurately assign each of its programmes, credentials and/or component parts a classification listed in Table 1, "Delivery Classification" of Appendix 1 of this funding mechanism; - accurately assign each of its programmes, credentials and/or component parts a funding category listed in the tables in Appendix 1 of this funding mechanism; and - d. meet minimum and maximum performance standards specified by the TEC.
+- 64. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must meet, and for the length of the funding period must continue to meet, all of the eligibility criteria specified in paragraphs 9 and 10 of this funding mechanism. - 65.
+The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must: - a.
+For data reported through the ITR, as outlined in paragraphs 18 and 19, accurately assign the credit value and nominal duration to a programme in order for the correct STM value to be calculated: - b. for data reported through the SDR, as outlined in paragraphs 17 and 18 - i. accurately assign each of its programmes, micro-credentials and /or component parts an EFTS factor; - ii. accurately assign each of its programmes, micro-credentials and/or component parts a classification listed in Table 1, "Delivery Classification" of Appendix 1 of this funding mechanism; - iii. accurately assign each of its programmes, micro-credentials and/or component parts a funding category listed in the tables in Appendix 1 of this funding mechanism; and - c. meet minimum and maximum performance standards specified by the TEC.